thunderbird89/esf/stories/story-knock-knock.md

 > "Fascinating," she said.
 "Thank you for indulging my curiosity."

 She glanced at her wrist, where a small chrono was embedded.
-Her markings flickered briefly—a pattern he couldn't quite interpret in his current state.
+Her markings flickered briefly - a pattern he couldn't quite interpret in his current state.

 > "I should let you get some rest," she said, standing smoothly.
 "You look like you could use it.
 Enjoy your leave, Commander."